hakeemsalman/web-bootcamp/jquery-01.md

 `<script src="https://ajax.googleapis.com/ajax/libs/jquery/3.7.0/jquery.min.js"></script>`

 jQuery should be like shown below.
-Add this script to bottom of body html and above top to the your custom own script
+Add jQuery script to bottom of body html or top to the your custom own script

 ```html
 <body>